Macquarie University: University Council

 The university is governed by a 17-member Council.

 The University Council is the governing authority of the university under the Macquarie University Act 1989.

-The Council takes primary responsibility for the control and management of the affairs of the university, and is empowered to make by-laws and rules relating to how the university is managed.
+The Council has primary responsibility for the control and management of the affairs of the university, and is empowered to make by-laws and rules relating to how the university is managed.
 Members of the Council include the university vice-chancellor, academic and non-academic staff, the vice president of the Academic Senate and a student representative.
 The Council is chaired by the chancellor of the university.

 The Academic Senate is the primary academic body of the university.
-It has certain powers delegated to it by Council, such as the approving of examination results and the completion of requirements for the award of degrees.
-At the same time, it makes recommendations to the Council concerning all changes to degree rules, and all proposals for new awards.
-While the Academic Senate is an independent body, it is required to make recommendations to the university Council in relation to matters outside its delegated authority.
+It has certain powers delegated to it by the Council, such as the approving of examination results and the completion of requirements for the award of degrees.
+At the same time, it makes recommendations to the Council concerning all changes to degree rules and all proposals for new awards.
+It elects its own chair (vice president).

 Chancellor and Vice-Chancellor

 Macquarie's current vice-chancellor, Bruce Dowton, took over from Schwartz in September 2012.
-Prior to his appointment Dowton served as a senior medical executive having held a range of positions in university, healthcare and consulting organisations.
+Prior to his appointment Dowton served as a senior medical executive, having held a range of positions in university, healthcare and consulting organisations.
 He also served as a pediatrician at the Massachusetts General Hospital for Children, and as Clinical Professor of Pediatrics at Harvard Medical School.
 There have been five vice-chancellors in the university's history.